SESHASHAYANAN/EDUCATE_AI/README.md

 ## Welcome to Educate AI
 Hello, everyone.
 Welcome to Educate, a student-centric AI platform where students can learn, join communities, participate in hackathons, and secure jobs in an innovative and collaborative environment.

-This documentation will take you step-by-step through the key features and functionality of the Educate platform.
+This documentation will walk you through the key features and functionality of the Educate platform step-by-step.
 Let’s explore each section of the platform and see how it holistically empowers students.

 ## 1. The Sidebar and Homepage